Protecting the Edge: Ultrafast Laser Modified C-shaped Glass Edges: Energy deposition along arbitrary edge contours

 A second example is discussed by means of Fig.\,\ref{fig:C2} where $30$ Gaussian foci are distributed along a C-shaped trajectory.
-The simulated and normalized intensity profile of the focus distribution $I\left(x,z\right)$ proves high quality 3D-beam splitting with uniformity errors below $10\,\%$, see Fig.\,\ref{fig:C2}\,(a).
+The simulated and normalized intensity profile of the focus distribution $I\left(x,z\right)$ proves high-quality 3D-beam splitting with uniformity errors below $10\,\%$, see Fig.\,\ref{fig:C2}\,(a).

 The ``length'' of the C-shaped focus distribution is adapted to induce modifications inside the volume of $\unit[550]{\upmu m}$-thick display glass.
-Tangential angles to this trajectory amount to $\alpha\sim\left(30 \dots 90\right)^{\circ}$, see white angle in Fig.~\ref{fig:C2}\,(a).
-Please note the complete different axis scaling compared to Fig.~\ref{fig:C1}\,(a).
+Tangential angles to this trajectory amount to $\alpha\sim\left(30^{\circ} \dots 90^{\circ}\right)$, see white angle in Fig.~\ref{fig:C2}\,(a).
+Note the complete different axis scaling compared to Fig.~\ref{fig:C1}\,(a).
 The phase modulation $\Phi\left(x,y\right)$ of the corresponding holographic beam splitter is shown in Fig.~\ref{fig:C2}\,(b).
 Here, even a trained eye would have difficulties predicting the optical effect of this transmission containing lens and tilt transmission functions similar to the first example, cf.~Fig.~\ref{fig:C1}\,(b).
 However, one can explain the present phase profile in such a way that the individual foci of the target distribution in the inverse propagation to the rear image plane of the objective form a coherent field, whose phase distribution is shown here.
 As required spatial frequencies are significantly increased with respect to the first example, cf.~Fig.~\ref{fig:C1}\,(b), slightly reduced maximum diffraction efficiencies ($>85\%$) are expected, again depending on the efforts for realizing the hologram.

 From an optical point of view, the problem of creating high intensities along advanced edge contours seems to be solved.
 However, for the design of the holographic 3D-beam splitter only linear optical concepts (ideal paraxial focusing, wave optical propagation based on spectrum-of-plane-wave operators, Snell's and Fresnel's laws for the interface transition etc.) were taken into consideration.
 It is not revealed here in a theoretical manner what the associated modifications look like and whether they are suitable for a separation step.
 Although the focal distributions, i.e.~the entirety of the beam-split foci, may be arranged along accelerated trajectories, the individual Gaussian foci still propagate parallel to the optical axis, cf.~Figs.~\ref{fig:C1} and \ref{fig:C2}.
 At first glance, this situation is unfavorable for material processing, since we expect elongated modifications aligned along this axis,\cite{grossmann2016transverse, bergner2018spatio} which, depending on the edge contour, will extend into the useful part of the workpiece.
 We want to clarify this notoriously complex situation experimentally by analyzing the laser-induced modifications in the next section and by applying a selective etching strategy for the actual separation.